-A personal budget is the amount of money we allocate to you to spend on your social care support needs.
+We can give you a personal budget to spend on you social care support needs.
 It is spent to meet the care and support needs that are identified in your assessment.

-Most people who have a care assessment and are eligible to receive ongoing care and support from us will be given a personal budget.
+Most people who have a care assessment and are eligible to receive ongoing support from us will be given a personal budget.
 People who won't be eligible for a personal budget include: